By: Andrew J. Willms

 A favorite way to build a portfolio’s core is to buy and hold low-cost, index ETFs that track broad swaths of the stock and bond markets.
 Examples include Vanguard Total Stock Market Index Fund ETF (VTI) and iShares Core U.S. Aggregate Bond ETF (AGG).
 Perhaps 40% to 70% or so of a portfolio could be allocated to such a core, depending on your personal investment objectives.

-While a buy-and-hold approach is a good way to build a core portfolio for a long-term investor with a high tolerance for risk, that approach provides limited protection from market volatility and large losses during bear markets.
+While a buy-and-hold approach is a good way to build a core portfolio for a long-term investor with a high tolerance for risk, that approach provides little protection from market volatility and large losses during bear markets.
 As a result, The Milwaukee Company prefers to use rules-based investment strategies to manage the index ETFs that comprise the core portfolio, in an effort to capture market beta with less risk.

 That part of the portfolio that falls outside the core are typically invested in satellites, which are comprised of individual stocks and bonds or actively managed funds expected to offer the potential for outperformance (a.k.a. alpha).
-In most cases, the management of the satellites are driven by ad hoc stock-picking and market timing (a/k/a “active management”) t in an effort to generate alpha.
+In most cases, the management of the satellites are driven by ad hoc stock-picking and market timing decisions made by the person who manages the investment portfolio.

-While market timing and security selection may provide some short-term gains at times, numerous research studies have demonstrated that over the long-term a portfolio manager’s efforts to outperform the market are more likely to lead to lower net returns (after deducting fees and trading costs) and higher risk, unless the satellites are managed using academically sound, evidence-based, tactical asset allocation strategies.
+Market timing and security selection may provide some short-term gains at times.
+However, numerous research studies have demonstrated that over the long-term a portfolio manager’s efforts to outperform the market are more likely to lead to lower net returns (after deducting fees and trading costs) and higher risk, unless the satellites are managed using academically sound, evidence-based tactical asset allocation strategies.

-The Milwaukee Company has developed a variety of proprietary satellite strategies which are supported by both historical evidence and academic research conducted by us and by independent scholars.
-Because our satellite strategies utilize rules-based decision making, they can also be thoroughly back-tested to see how they would have performed in the past.
-In addition, we run computer simulations to inform expectations on how they will perform in the future in a variety of scenarios.
+Accordingly, The Milwaukee Company has developed a variety of proprietary satellite strategies which are supported by both historical evidence and academic research conducted by us and independent scholars.
+Moreover, because our satellite strategies utilize rules-based decision making, they can also be thoroughly back-tested to see how they would have performed in the past.
+In addition, we run computer simulations to see how they can be expected to perform in the future in a variety of scenarios.